Bilinear CNNs for Fine-grained Visual Recognition: Analysis of bilinear CNNs

 \subsection{Training B-CNNs on ImageNet LSVRC}

+We evaluate B-CNNs trained \emph{from scratch} on the ImageNet LSRVC 2012 dataset~\cite{russakovsky15imagenet}.
+In particular, we train a \bcnn with a \emph{relu5} layer output of VGG-M network and compare it to the standard VGG-M network.
+This allows a direct comparison of bilinear pooling with FC pooling since the rest of the architecture is identical in both networks.
+Additionally, we compare the effect of implicit translational invariance obtained in CNNs by spatially "jittering" the data, as well a explicit translation invariance of B-CNNs due to the orderless pooling.

-Here we experiment with training a B-CNN model \emph{from scratch} on the ImageNet LSRVC 2012 dataset~\cite{ILSVRC15}.
-We experimenting with the effect of spatial jittering of training data on the classification performance.
-We train \bcnn[M,M] and VGG-M~\cite{chatfield14return} with different amounts of spatial jittering -- ``f1" for flip, ``f5" for flip + 5 translations and ``f25" for flip + 25 translations.
-In each case the training is done using stochastic sampling where one of the jittered copies is randomly selected for each example.
-The network parameters are randomly initialized and trained using stochastic gradient descent with momentum for a number of epochs.
-We start with a high learning rate and reduce it by a factor of 10 when the validation error stops decreasing.
-We stop training when the validation error stops decreasing.
+We train the two networks to classify 224$\times$224 images with different amounts of spatial jittering -- ``f1" for flip, ``f5" for flip + 5 translations, and ``f25" for flip + 25 translations.
+Training is done with stochastic sampling where one of the jittered copies is randomly selected for each example.
+The parameters are randomly initialized and trained using stochastic gradient descent with momentum for a number of epochs.
+We start with a high learning rate and reduce it by a factor of 10 when the validation error stops decreasing, and continue till no further improvement is observed.

-Table.~\ref{tab:imagenet} shows the ``top1" and ``top5" validation errors and compares the \bcnn network to the standard VGG-M model.
-The validation error is reported on a single center cropped image.
+Table~\ref{tab:imagenet} shows the ``top1" and ``top5" validation errors for \bcnn and VGG-M. The validation error is reported on a single center cropped image.
 Note that we train all networks with neither PCA color jittering nor batch normalization and our baseline results are within $2\%$ of the top1 errors reported in~\cite{chatfield14return}.
 The VGG-M model achieves $46.4\%$ top1 error with flip augmentation during training.
-The performance improves significantly to $39.6\%$ with f25 augmentation.
-As fully connected layers in a standard CNN network encode spatial information, the model loses performance without spatial jittering.
-For \bcnn network, the model achieves $38.7\%$ top1 error with f1 augmentation, outperforming VGG-M with f25 augmentation.
-With more augmentations, \bcnn model improves top1 error by $1.6\%$ ($38.7\%\rightarrow37.1\%$).
-Going from f5 to f25, \bcnn model improves marginally by $<1\%$.
-The results show that \bcnn feature is discriminative and robust to translation.
-With a small amount of data jittering, \bcnn network achieves fairly good performance, suggesting that explicit translation invariance might be preferable to the implicit invariance obtained by data jittering.
+The performance improves significantly to $39.6\%$ with f25 augmentation. \bcnn achieves $38.7\%$ top1 error with f1 augmentation, outperforming VGG-M trained with f25 augmentation.
+The results show that \bcnn is discriminative, robust to translation and that explicit translation invariance is more effective.
+This trend is also reflected in the latest deep architectures such as Residual Networks~\cite{He_2016_CVPR} that replace the fully-connected layers with global pooling layers.